2026 Mental Health Service Scholarship

 - The candidate must fill out the form below with all necessary information

 - The candidate must submit a 750-1,000 word essay response to the prompt: Mental health advocacy is crucial in creating a more supportive and understanding society.
 How has your personal experience, academic journey, or community involvement shaped your passion for improving mental health awareness, education, or services?
 Discuss the challenges you have encountered in this space, the opportunities you have embraced, and how you plan to contribute to a more inclusive and accessible mental health landscape.
-Your response should be 750-1,000 words, incorporating personal experiences, future goals, and reflections on the importance of mental health advocacy.
+Your response should be 750-1,000 words and incorporate personal experiences, future goals, and reflections on the importance of mental health advocacy.

-- The candidate must submit a professional resumé that lists their professional and academic experience.
+- The candidate must submit a professional resume that lists their professional and academic experience.

 - The candidate must submit a transcript from their current school.
 First-year college students, graduate students, or individuals who have recently transferred schools may submit an unofficial transcript from their current school and the most recent official transcript from their prior school.
 High school students can submit proof of acceptance to their college or university.

-The recipient of the 2025 Mental Health Service Scholarship will be chosen during the month following the scholarship deadline.
+The recipient of the 2026 Mental Health Service Scholarship will be chosen during the month following the scholarship deadline.